 People who strongly identify themselves with all humanity feel connected to people all over the world, perceive them as members of their own group, and care for them.

-The concept of such a wide social identification often causes two types of reactions: the first is from those who consider the prevalence of such identification in the era of globalization as obvious.
+The concept of such a wide social identification often causes two types of reactions: the first is from those who consider the prevalence of such identification in the era of globalization and global problems, as obvious.
 They argue that all people are a part of one community—humanity.
 They often identify with people all over the world themselves, so they understand this kind of connection.
 Second, there are those who argue that it is impossible to feel a bond with all humanity and doubt the existence of such a broad social identification, which they do not feel themselves.

 Where do these differences between people come from and what are their consequences?
 Our research aims to bring the answers to these questions.